 After reviewing the situation, the BIT feels there is no need for any intervention based on the individual situation and/or the student’s needs have been met.

-JCC Counseling Services Referral
+JCC Counseling and Career Center Referral

 Psychiatric Evaluation or Other Community Referral